Autumn Moon

-Autumn Moon is a 1992 comedy drama film directed by Clara Law and written by Eddie Ling-Ching Fong.
+Autumn Moon is a 1992 comedy drama film directed by Clara Law and written by Eddie Fong.
 A Hong Kong-Japanese co-production, the film is about a Hong Kong high school girl befriending a twenty-something Japanese man who is visiting Hong Kong.
 The film stars Japanese actor Masatoshi Nagase therefore dialogue is a mixture of English, Cantonese, and Japanese.
 Hong Kong musician Tats Lau contributes to the film score.